 Buying on line typically gives you the option to find the best deals and more often than not you will be offered free next day delivery or the choice to collect from a local branch or airport.

-Foreign exchange brokers are businesses that specialise in currency transfers and typically offer better exchange rates than banks and more services than you could expect from a bank.
 Not all foreign exchange brokers deal with travel money as they tend to provide services to people living abroad, purchasing properties abroad or dealing in foreign exchange.